extension/publish/wp-content/plugins/talki-embeddable-forums/readme.txt

 Upgrade to enable Single Sign-On (SSO) for your forum.

 = 1.0.0 =
-Get the officially supported Tal.ki embeddable forum
+Get the officially supported Talki embeddable forum

-== From Tal.ki ==
+== From Talki ==

-The data of your forum will be hosted at http://tal.ki/  This plugin allows you to install our hosted forum service on your self installed wordpress installation.
+The data of your forum will be hosted at http://talkiforum.com/  This plugin allows you to install our hosted forum service on your self installed wordpress installation.